ResourceDataInc/Centroid/dot-net/README.md

 + `ForEnvironment` instance method
 + `ContainsKey` instance method

-> *Note:* The examples given in the following sections are based on the JSON configuration file examples in the [Centroid document] (../README.md#examples).
+> *Note:* The examples given in the following sections are based on the JSON configuration file examples in the [Centroid document](../README.md#examples).

 ### FromFile Method